Tan-JunWei/CTF-Writeups/content/Challenge Creation/Miscellaneous/YCEP 2025 - Sort and Read.md

 ![[Sort-and-Read-2.png]]

 To sort them, we can run `sort -n file.txt`.
+Alternatively, participants can (and are encouraged to) explore scripting to display the flag in a single line.

 ![[Sort-and-Read-3.png]]

-Alternatively, participants can (and should) explore scripting to display the flag in a single line.

 Example python script: